4 Reasons Why I Chose to Self-Publish My Books

 Reason #2 – I’m a Control Freak

 One of the biggest downsides to traditional publishing is a lack of creative control.
 For some people, this isn’t a problem.
 As I alluded to earlier, I’m a self-confessed control freak.
 I want a say in the design of my book cover and the changes made in the editing process.
-I’m not completely stubborn and I will listen to the advice of a seasoned professional.
+I’m not completely stubborn, and I will listen to the advice of a seasoned professional.

 But, I want to have the choice to listen to my gut instinct and be true to my story, or to listen to the expert.

 In the traditional publishing world, an editor makes changes to the book before it goes to publication.
-There is no back and forth between the editor and writer.
+There is no back-and-forth between the editor and the writer.
 Unless you hit the editor lottery.
 The editing process is how you grow as a writer.
 Having no involvement in the editing process is a bad thing.
 A lack of involvement means you will not understand why certain aspects of your book need to change.
 Which also leads to a lack of awareness of your own failings as a writer.

 Self-awareness is an important part of the writing and editing process.

 I want to grow and evolve as a writer.
-And, I want my next book to be better than the last.
+And I want my next book to be better than the last.
 I feel that choosing to self-publish will help me achieve my goal.